 3. Gowning

+With Assistance:

+3.1 If there is a scrubbed technologist available to help, have them unfold the gown, so the non-sterile inside is facing toward you.
+Place both arms into their respective arm-holes and guide the gown over your shoulders by raising and spreading your arms.
+Then, proceed to step 3.6.

+Solo:

-3.1 If this is being done alone, grasp the gown firmly, on the inside of it, and carry it away from the sterile table.
+3.2 If this is being done alone, grasp the gown firmly, on the inside of it, and carry it away from the sterile table.

-3.2 Holding the gown at the shoulders, allow it to unfold in front of you.
+3.3 Holding the gown at the shoulders, allow it to unfold in front of you.
 It should open with the inside facing you.
-Remember not to shake the gown open.
+Remember to not shake the gown open.

-3.3 Extend both arms into their respective sleeves.
-Guide the gown on by raising and spreading the arms, being careful not to drop the hands below the level of the umbilicus.
+3.4 Extend both arms into their respective sleeves.

+3.5 Guide the gown on by raising and spreading the arms, being careful not to drop the hands below the level of the umbilicus.
 Keep your hands within the sleeves at this point.

-3.4 If there is a scrubbed technologist available to help, have them unfold the gown, so the non-sterile inside is facing toward you.
-Place both arms into their respective arm-holes and guide the gown over your shoulders by raising and spreading your arms.

-3.5 A non-sterile circulator should come behind you and help pull the gown over your shoulders and tie it in the back.
+3.6 Have a non-sterile circulator come behind you and help pull the gown over your shoulders and tie it in the back.

-3.6 After gloves have been put on, secure the back flap of the gown.
+3.7 After gloves have been put on, secure the back flap of the gown.
 To secure the gown, grab the card that has two ties on it.